Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 This is just a simple switch as we did in the old days of Windows C++ programming before there was MFC.

 *[Glenn] We should try to keep the general structure of the code in cefclient_win.cpp and client_handler_win.cpp in order to make future cefclient updates as smooth as possible.
 I'm definitely in favor of cleaning up the code (yes, that switch statement is way too long!), but we shouldn't stray too far from the original structure.*
+**_glenn, that's a good note.
+I'll try to make that happen but it may be a merge of everything into one file at the end _**

 # Subclassing

-MFC Maintains a single message pump for each thread that dispatches messages to the appropriate window through a CWndToObjMap which cannot be shared across threads.
-Not that we need to but this has always been a source of consternation since you cannot re-wrap an CWnd object in another thread because it already has an AfxWndProc.
+MFC Maintains a single message pump for each thread that dispatches messages to the appropriate window through a CWndToObjMap.

+We need a similar way to map a window object to an HWND.
+To do this we will use a window property.
 Windows implements a window property getter and setter how we'll dereference Window Object pointers:

      HANDLE GetProp (HWND, WCHAR*);
      BOOL SetProp (HWND, WCHAR*, HANDLE);